ShareX/sharex.github.io/docs/image-editor.md

 - **Auto close editor on task** closes the editor after using a task action.
 - **Auto copy image to clipboard** copies the result automatically.
 - **Show insert image dialog** controls whether ShareX asks how pasted or dropped images should be inserted.
+- **Show notifications** controls editor status notifications.
+- **Customize toolbar** changes toolbar item visibility, order, grouping, and tool shortcuts.

+The editor follows the ShareX theme and accent color configured under **Application settings** -> **Theme**.

 ## Saving, copying, and uploading

 The bottom toolbar is used to finish the edit.
-You can continue the current after-capture workflow, cancel the task, copy the edited image to the clipboard, save it, save it as a new file, pin it to the screen, print it, or upload it using the configured ShareX upload destinations.
+You can continue the current after-capture workflow, cancel the task, copy the edited image to the clipboard, save it, save it as a new file, [pin it to the screen](/docs/pin-to-screen), print it, or upload it using the configured ShareX upload destinations.

 If the editor was opened from an after-capture task, continuing applies the edit before later tasks run.
 For example, a capture workflow can open the editor first, then copy the edited image, save it to disk, upload it, or perform other configured actions.